litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/probes.md

 ---
 id: probes
-title: Probes
+title: Resilience Probes
-sidebar_label: Probes
+sidebar_label: Resilience Probes
 ---

 ---

-In Litmus, Probes are pluggable checks that can be defined within the ChaosEngine for any Chaos Experiment.
+In Litmus, Resilience Probes are pluggable checks that can be defined within the ChaosEngine for any Chaos Experiment.
 The fault pods execute these checks based on the mode they are defined in & factor their success as necessary conditions in determining the verdict of the fault (along with the standard `in-built` checks).

 ## Prerequisites